shipyardapp/Shipyard-Documentation/docs/glossary.md

 [**YAML Editor**](reference/fleets/yaml-editor.md) refers to the code-based interface on the Fleet Builder tab.

-[**Version Control**](reference/fleets/version-control.md) refers to Shipyard's automatic storage of the past configuration of a Fleet, displayed as YAML.
+[**Version Control**](reference/fleets/version-control.md) refers to Platform's automatic storage of the past configuration of a Fleet, displayed as YAML.

 [**Webhooks**](reference/triggers/webhook-triggers.md) refer to the URL that can be used to trigger a Fleet programatically.